 While he does some online work in order to get in contact with Gwen and inform him of the situation, we then shift back to the present as Spider-Man continues to web-swing towards the perilous situation.
 Suddenly, one of his web-shooters malfunctions as he’s forced to hastily recover.
-While his manages to get off a shot from his lone working web-shooter, he ends up getting violently flung towards a building before he smacks into it and lands on the ground.
+While he manages to get off a shot from his lone working web-shooter, he ends up getting violently flung towards a building before he smacks into it and lands on the ground.
 As if that wasn’t bad enough, a street gang consisting of hockey mask-wearing thugs are nearby as Issue 1 ends with them noticing this as they head over to cause some physical harm to our hero.